 The average salary for travel physical therapist jobs in the U.S. is $91,298, according to the Bureau of Labor and Statistics (BLS).
 California pays the highest average salary to physical therapists according to the BLS with an average annual wage of $103,510 and an hourly wage of $49.77, followed by the District of Columbia ($96,070 per year, $46.19 per hour), Hawaii ($90,000 per year, $43.27 per hour), Washington ($97,420 per year, $46.84 per hour), and Alaska ($96,980 per year, $46.63 per hour).

-The U.S. Bureau of Labor Statistics (BLS) predicts that employment of PTs will grow by 17% from 2021 to 2031, which is much faster than the average for all occupations.
+The U.S. Bureau of Labor Statistics (BLS) predicts that employment of physical therapists will grow by 17% from 2021 to 2031, which is much faster than the average for all occupations.
 However, geographic location, specialization, and changes in healthcare legislation can influence job availability.

-Travel physical therapist jobs are available in a variety of settings, including hospitals, private practices, outpatient clinics, home health agencies, schools, sports and fitness facilities, work settings, and nursing homes.
+Travel physical therapist jobs are available in a variety of settings, including hospital systems, private practices, outpatient clinic, home health agencies, schools, sports and fitness facilities, work settings, and nursing homes.

-In the United States, typical travel positions for physical therapists last 13 weeks, but anything between 8 and 26 weeks is common.
+In the United States, typical travel physical therapist positions last 13 weeks, but anything between 8 and 26 weeks is common.
 Medical facilities often offer to renew your contract, too, which is called an extension.
 Extension offers are usually made in the last 3 to 5 weeks of your travel assignment, but if you’re interested in staying on longer, you should reach out to your healthcare staffing recruiter.

-Fusion offers three Medical plans to choose from, one PPO plan and two High Deductible Plans, as well as Dental, Vision, Basic Life, and Short-Term Disability.
+Fusion travel therapy jobs offer three Medical plans to choose from, one PPO plan and two High Deductible Plans, as well as Dental, Vision, Basic Life, and Short-Term Disability.
 If traveling to the state of Hawaii, Hawaii has its own mandated coverage and you will be offered that coverage at that time.
 If you were previously on the BCBS Nebraska Medical coverage and/or the Ameritas Dental and Vision, this coverage will be terminated when moving to Hawaii for an assignment.

 Yes!
-You can take your family and/or pets on travel assignments with you, but finding housing may become more complicated depending on the location.
+Travel physical therapists can take their family and/or pets on travel assignments with you, but finding housing may become more complicated depending on the location.
 Most healthcare travel companies provide a one-bedroom apartment (some just a studio or an extended stay hotel), which probably isn’t doable for families.